agoncal/agentic-newsletter-generator/docs/article.md

 - **Observability**: Track what agents do through callbacks and logging.
 - **Safety**: Built-in error handling and recovery mechanisms.

-The newsletter generator example demonstrates these concepts in practice—multiple focused agents collaborating to produce a polished output.
-As your needs grow, you can add more agents (an editor agent for final polish, a distribution agent to send emails) and compose them with additional workflow patterns.
+The newsletter generator example demonstrates these concepts in practice—five focused agents collaborating to produce a polished output.
+Each agent has a specific role: generating code samples, analyzing releases, gathering references, collecting statistics, and editing the final newsletter.
+As your needs grow, you can add more agents (a distribution agent to send emails, a quality assurance agent to verify content) and compose them with additional workflow patterns.

 Start by building a single agent for a focused task.
 Once you're comfortable, orchestrate multiple agents into workflows.
 You'll find that agents offer a powerful, intuitive way to build sophisticated AI applications in Java.